AwalaApp/specs/rs001-ramf.md

    - Zero means the message does not expire.
    - 24-bit, unsigned integer (3 octets).
 So maximum is over 6 months.
 1. Payload.
 Contains the [service data unit](https://en.wikipedia.org/wiki/Service_data_unit) encoded with the [Cryptographic Message Syntax (CMS)](https://tools.ietf.org/html/rfc5652).
 The [ciphertext](https://en.wikipedia.org/wiki/Ciphertext) MUST be length-prefixed with a 32-bit unsigned integer (4 octets), so the maximum length is ~3.73GiB.
 1. Signature.
+This is at the bottom to make it easy to generate and consume messages with a single pass.
+   - The plaintext MUST be the entire RAMF message before the signature.
-   - As [CMS signed data](https://tools.ietf.org/html/rfc5652#section-5) structure with exactly one signer and zero embedded certificates.
+   - The ciphertext MUST be encapsulated as a [CMS signed data](https://tools.ietf.org/html/rfc5652#section-5) value with exactly one signer and zero embedded certificates.
 The signer is the sender, and its certificate is available above.
-   - The cleartext to the signature should be the entire message, from the format signature to the payload.
-   - This is at the bottom to make it easy to generate and consume messages with a single pass.
+The hashing algorithm MUST match the hashing algorithm field of the RAMF message.
-   - The ciphertext is length-prefixed with a 12-bit unsigned integer (2 octets), so the maximum length is 4kib.
+   - The ciphertext MUST length-prefixed with a 12-bit unsigned integer (2 octets), so the maximum length is 4kib.

 ## Post-Deserialization Validation

 Recipients and brokers of a RAMF message MUST validate the message as soon as possible, before any further processing or relay.
 At a minimum, they MUST:

-- Check the signature.
 - Check the date and TTL to make sure the message is still valid (and mitigate replay attacks).
 - Check that the sender certificate is valid per [Relaynet PKI](rs002-pki.md).
 - Check that the date is within the period of time during which the certificate was valid.
+- The signature MUST be valid according to the specified signature algorithm.
+The signature MUST be deemed invalid if the signature algorithm is unsupported, the hashing algorithm is unsupported or the hashing algorithm does not match that of the RAMF message.

 ## Security Considerations